isaacmeza/example-sphinx-basic/docs/Longitudinal.rst

 Estimators for Sequential and Simultaneous Nested NPIV
 ======================================================

-In this document, we analyze the closed-form or approximate solutions under different function classes for the following estimators:
+In this section, we analyze the closed-form or approximate solutions under different function classes for the following estimators:

 **Sequential Nested NPIV:**